 The 4% Rule – A Rule of Thumb

-Earlier we mentioned the three factors (starting portfolio size, assumed return rate, life expectancy) to consider when using the 4% rule.
+Earlier, we mentioned the three factors (starting portfolio size, assumed return rate, life expectancy) to consider using the 4% rule.
 Many other factors can derail the plan.
 Things like:

 - Higher than expected inflation